aiidateam/aiida-core/docs/source/install/installation.rst

 After successful installation AiiDA needs to be setup, which includes setting up a profile.
 This can be accomplished through through AiiDA's command line interface ``verdi``.

+For a quick installation, AiiDA provides ``verdi quicksetup`` which will try to setup all requirements with sensible defaults

+For maximum control and customizability one can use ``verdi setup``, which will be explained in greater detail in the :ref:`setup section<setup_aiida>`.

 The setup functionality requires that a database has already been created, for information on how to do this, please refer to the :ref:`database section<database>`.
 Once the database has been created, AiiDA can be setup by calling the following command: